If you are planning a trip to Philadelphia Phillies 2023 spring training, here are some tip to begin your planning.

 |Directions||Take Hwy.
 19 north of St. Petersburg to Drew Street.
 At Old Coachman Road hang a right; the ballpark is ahead on your right.|

 Clearwater is less than 20 miles outside of the Tampa-St. Petersburg urban core and less than five miles from Dunedin, so you’re in the midst of spring-training nirvana.
 Spring-training venues that are within easy driving distance of Clearwater include Lakeland (Detroit Tigers), Tampa (New York Yankees), Dunedin (Toronto Blue Jays), and Bradenton (Pittsburgh Pirates).
-You can expect your trip to spring training to be filled with lots of baseball in the Tampa area.
+You can expect your trip to spring training to be filled with lots of baseball in the Tampa area for Philadelphia Phillies 2023 spring training.

 The thing to do in Clearwater is really nothing: head to one of the many beaches and soak up some sun.
 We already mentioned Clearwater Beach as a prime activity in our earlier chapter on Tampa attractions.
 One popular local attraction is Pier 60 Park, located at Causeway and Gulf Boulevard.
 Pier 60 Park is a white-sand beach that runs north for 1.3 miles and features shops, restaurants, a bait shop, beach concessions, and nightly entertainment.